qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 ### GUI Portal

 Use ` GuiPortalRendering.submitNextFrameRendering(worldRenderInfo, frameBuffer)` to ask it to render the world into the framebuffer in the next frame.
 The rendered dimension, position, camera transformation can be specified in the `WorldRenderInfo`

+That framebuffer will automatically be resized to be the same size as the game window.

 [Example](https://github.com/qouteall/ImmersivePortalsMod/blob/1.16/imm_ptl_core/src/main/java/com/qouteall/immersive_portals/api/example/ExampleGuiPortalRendering.java)